Canop/resc/examples/simple-example.md

 ![generated tasks](doc/simple-example-generated-tasks.png)

-The workers pick tasks execute them, and then send back the tasks as done in `global/done`.
+The workers pick tasks, execute them, and then send back the tasks as done in `global/done`.

 Here's what your screen should look like: